 Try stand up paddle boarding together.

-Take kayaking lessons together.
+Take trail riding lessons together.

 Give a roll of quarters to play at a place that still has arcade games.

 Try geocaching.
 This modern-day treasure hunt is made possible with a GPS.
 Learn more at geocaching.com or navicache.com